AllenDowney/ThinkBayes2/README.md

 Jupyter notebooks.
 If you have not used Jupyter before, you can [read about it here](https://jupyter.org).

 To start Jupyter on macOS or Linux, open a Terminal; on Windows, open Git Bash.
-Use `cd` to "change directory" into `ModSimPy` and launch the Jupyter server:
+Use `cd` to "change directory" into `ThinkBayes2` and launch the Jupyter server:

 ```
-cd ModSimPy
+cd ThinkBayes2
 jupyter notebook
 ```